LarsBachmann/Seilsender/README.md

 - Unroll the cable and make sure there are no knots.
 Then thread the cable through the back cover and the plastic insulator.
   <img src="media\AudioJackPreparation.png" alt="AudioJackPreparation" style="width:400px;" />

 - Apply some solder to the solder tags
   Hold the plug in place with helping hands or a vice.
 Then apply some solder to the longest and shortest solder tags (see image).
 This will make it easier to solder the wires later.
 Don’t apply the heat for too long or the plastic parts might melt.
   <img src="media\AudioJackClothespin.png" alt="AudioJackClothespin" style="width:400px;" />

-- Solder the cables to the plug.
+- Solder the cables to the plug
   The polarity of the structure-borne noise sensor doesn’t matter, but I’m going with convention and treat the black wire as ground.
 Use the helping hand to position the wire on the longest soldering tab.
 Then solder the wire to the tab.
   <img src="media\AudioJackSoldering.png" alt="AudioJackSoldering" style="width:400px;" />

 - Repeat for the other wire.
 You can use any of the two shorter tabs, they are for the left and right channel respectively.